The Garden, a fertile ground for the seed of fateweaving

 But until then I found myself sitting on a plane back to Germany, holding a long and strange reed in my hand, feeling like Harry Potter returning from Hogwarts.

-The magic wand: Go to Talisman creation to view how the all the symbols of this story found their way into that piece
+The magic wand: click here to view how the all the symbols of this story found their way into that piece